kubernetes/enhancements/keps/sig-node/1287-in-place-update-pod-resources/README.md

 Downgrade involves doing the above in reverse.

 ### Version Skew Strategy
-Kubelet and the CRI runtime versions are expected to match so we don't have to worry about.
+CRI changes were merged in v1.25 in order to enable runtimes to implement support.
+  - containerd added support for this feature in 1.6.9

 Previous versions of clients that are unaware of the new ResizePolicy fields would set them to nil.
 API server mutates such updates by copying non-nil values from old Pod to the current